6test5/expsmooth/README.md

 ---Preps---
 1. Put the python file in the directory of your Excel book.
 1. To start your work with function you should rename the book to 'expsmooth' and save it as '.xlsm'
 2. Open the xlsm book and press Import function from the tab xlwings on the ribbon.

+---Use---
+1. In empty cell type =expsmooth( and highlight the cell range with your data.
+2. If it returns the Object required problem press Alt+F11 and choose VBAProject in the left column, then go Tools-References on the ribbon and put a tick near xlwings.